 In 2015, Good Arts LLC purchased the building with the mission of preserving its artistic heritage and affordability to creative enterprises.

 In our first five years, we hosted pop-up galleries for the Center on Contemporary Art (CoCA), Seattle Art Fair, and LaSala Latinx Artists’ Network, as well as independent artists from around the world.

 Good Arts Partner Cherry Street Coffee House completed renovations on its brand-new anchor location at the corner of First and Cherry in 2017, adding evening hours, wine, beer, art, and music.
-The Good Arts Arcade opened shortly thereafter at 108 Cherry Street, where Open Books will soon join current tenant Lolo’s Hair Design.
-The artist-run underground tour Beneath the Streets is headquartered in the building’s basement.
+The Good Arts Arcade opened shortly thereafter at 108 Cherry Street, where Open Books Poem Emporium and Lolo’s Hair Design share an entrance and hall gallery.
+The artist-run underground tour Beneath the Streets is headquartered in the building’s basement, which will soon be sharing its space with a cabaret venue.

 In 2018 we completed an expansion of ’57 Biscayne on the third floor, adding 13 additional studios and the Salon Rue de Cerise guest suite.
 Bad Bishop bar opened later that year in the former Easy Joe’s restaurant space on First Avenue.
 In 2020 world-renowned Sake Nomi set up shop on the mezzanine level of Cherry Street Coffee House; their collaboration was featured in a Seattle Met story on the mutually supportive spirit of Pioneer Square.